-Forward osmosis is increasingly being used in a range of water treatment applications, from food and beverage production to heavy industry.
-Here are answers to a few common questions about the process.
+The forward osmosis process is increasingly being used in water treatment applications, from food and beverage production to heavy industry.
+Here you will find answers to the common questions about the osmosis process.

 What is forward osmosis?

-Forward osmosis (FO) is a water separation process in which a semipermeable membrane is used to separate water from dissolved solutes.
-FO uses natural energy in the form of osmotic pressure to transport water through the membrane while retaining the dissolved solutes on the other side.
+Forward osmosis (FO) is a water separation process which uses a semipermeable membrane and the natural energy of osmotic pressure to separate water from dissolved solutes.
+The osmotic pressure is used to transport water through the membrane while retaining all the dissolved solutes on the other side.

 How does forward osmosis work?

 In a forward osmosis system, a feed solution such as industrial wastewater flows on one side of the water membrane, while a draw solution with a higher total dissolved salinity (TDS) flows on the other side.
 The difference in TDS between the two sides creates osmotic pressure which induces water to flow from the feed solution through the membrane and into the draw solution while retaining all the contaminants in the feed stream.